-Doors, even when they’re shut, can be a source of cold and heat just like windows.
+Doors, even when they’re shut, can be a source of cold and heat, just like windows.
 Paying attention to the insulating qualities of the doors you choose will pay off over time.
-And installation, once again, is crucial in helping your doors live up to their energy-efficient rating for a net-zero house.
+Installation, once again, is crucial in helping your doors live up to their energy efficiency rating for a net-zero home.

 Envelope Components to Consider for Increasing Efficiency and Getting Your House to Net Zero

 - Insulated corners